AramZS/devblog/src/posts/projects/context-timelines/day-16-attempting-to-change-the-image-build-time.md

 I'm trying to eliminate other errors, and it does look as if Eleventy is tripping over my error in the markdown-contexter around processing after `pContext` there.

-It appears that the timeout error at
+It appears that the timeout error is at

 ```js
 setTimeout(() => {